flugel-it/fun-with-jenkins2/README.md

 ```

 #### Insert what is asked for.
 In order to test it , run:

 ```
 # sudo aws ec2 describe-images
 ```

-#### You should get a list of the available VPS images, if you receive an Permission error, get back to AWS IAM web console and fix permissions for the user.
+#### You should get a list of available VPS images, if you receive a permission error, get back to AWS IAM Web Console and fix user permissions.